auspham/auspham/README.md

 ### Hi there 👋

-I'm currently doing my 3rd-year Comsci @ RMIT University.
+I'm a graduate @ RMIT University.
 This is the place where I build stuff 👀.

+- If you're looking for a whiteboard-like compiler to practice coding interview, check out: https://code.auspham.dev/
+- If you're RMIT student, check out: https://github.com/rockmanvnx6/SeptNotes

 ### 🔑 Public key